Chito Salud: PBA

 In August 2010, it was announced that Salud would succeed Sonny Barrios as PBA commissioner.
 He officially took over on August 26, 2010.
 He institutionalized various developments in the league during his five-year term.

-On February 15, 2015, Salud announced that he will resign as commissioner of the league by the end of the 2014-2015 season due to personal reasons.
-However, on March 7, 2015 during the 2015 PBA All-Star Weekend in Palawan, PBA chairman Patrick Gregorio announced that the PBA Board of Governors has appointed Salud to be the first president and CEO of the PBA, whose task includes corporate communications, finance, marketing, administrative, human resources and legal relations, which Salud accepted.
+On February 15, 2015, Salud announced that he will resign as commissioner of the league by the end of the 2014-2015 season for personal reasons.
+However, on March 7, 2015, during the 2015 PBA All-Star Weekend in Palawan, PBA chairman Patrick Gregorio announced that the PBA Board of Governors has appointed Salud to be the first president and CEO of the PBA, whose task includes corporate communications, finance, marketing, administrative, human resources and legal relations, which Salud accepted.

 On December 1, 2015, Salud announced his resignation as president and CEO of the PBA that took effect at the end of December 2015.
 On March 23, 2022, Salud made his return to the PBA, as the governor of the Converge PBA team.
+He resigned as governor of Converge in 2023.